 Known also as Mendel’s Second Law, it provides the fundamental rule in genetics that the intraallelic interaction characteristic of the Law of Segregation is maintained regardless of the number of gene pairs constituting the genotype.
 However, there are exceptions to this rule.

 Intraallelic interaction is the interaction of alleles (e.g. between S and s or between T and t) belonging to the same gene pair (e.g. Ss or Tt) as distinguished from interallelic interaction which is the interaction of alleles belonging to different gene pairs within the same genotype such as S and s in the pair Ss with T and t in the pair Tt.

-The Law of Independent Assortment is illustrated and further explained.
-To be clear, the pattern of transmission of traits in accordance with the Law of Segregation and the expected F2 genotypic and phenotypic ratios in the monohybrid crosses smooth x wrinkled seeds (SS x ss) and tall x short (TT x tt) are first shown below:
+To understand the Law of Independent Assortment, it is necessary to go back to the the Law of Segregation.
+The pattern of transmission of traits in accordance with the Law of Segregation and the expected F2 genotypic and phenotypic ratios in the monohybrid crosses smooth x wrinkled seeds (SS x ss) and tall x short (TT x tt) are thus shown below:

 The above illustration shows that the transmission of traits in each gene pair remains consistent with the law of segregation.
 Both the alleles S for smooth and s for wrinkled seeds and the alleles T and t for tall and short, respectively, combine in the dihybrid (SsTt).
 They subsequently segregate during sexual reproduction and, upon self fertilization, are retransmitted to the selfed progeny in accordance with the probability constants derived from Mendel’s First Law.